 Shares of the major airlines have rallied sharply since early November, and some profit-taking sales may have been inevitable.

-The Amex airlines index slipped 0.5 percent, with six of its components higher, six lower and one unchanged in afternoon trading.
+The Amex airlines index rose 0.6 percent, with seven of its components higher and six lower in afternoon trading.